Anastasia H. Dalziell

 Background

 My academic background is in behavioural ecology.
 My first degree was a BSc/BMus from the Australian National University, which included a year’s exchange at the University of Oxford.
-For my honours’ research I investigated the structure and function of dawn choruses in the superb fairy-wren, Malurus cyaneus, with Professor Andrew Cockburn.
+For my honours research I investigated the structure and function of dawn choruses in the superb fairy-wren, Malurus cyaneus, with Professor Andrew Cockburn.
 Next, I pursued my interest in birdsong in Costa Rica where I joined a research project on the banded wren, Thryophilus pleurostictus, run by Professor Sandra Vehrencamp and Dr Michelle Hall from the Cornell Lab of Ornithology.
-Back at the Australian National University, I investigated the ecology of vocal mimicry in the superb lyrebird for my PhD research, under the primary supervision of Professor Rob Magrath, and advised by Professor Cockburn, Dr Hall, Dr Naomi Langmore and the late Dr Richard Zann.
+Back at the Australian National University, I investigated the ecology of vocal mimicry in the superb lyrebird for my PhD research, under the primary supervision of Professor Rob Magrath, and advised by Professor Cockburn, Dr Hall, Professor Naomi Langmore and the late Dr Richard Zann.

 Mixed media